YoteZip/LinuxCrackingBible/Tools/SteamAutoDefeat/steamautodefeat.md

 7. Now SteamAutoDefeat is ready to run and strip SteamDRM/SteamStub and Steamworks API from any game that it is pointed at.

 8. Next, we're going to use it on a clean copy of Dead Cells, which has both SteamDRM and Steamworks API protection.
-This game can be sourced via cs.rin's SCS (thread ID `83054`).
+This game can be sourced via cs.rin's Main Forum (thread ID `76784`), or you can follow along with your own Steamworks/SteamDRM-protected game.

 9. Navigate to your `SteamAutoDefeat` directory and run the following command: `./SteamAutoDefeat.sh <STEAM_ID> /path/to/your/game/root/dir`.
 For Dead Cells, we'll use: `./SteamAutoDefeat.sh 588650 "/mnt/Cracking/Dead Cells"`